-This is a relatively modern category of stretching that focusses on the stretch-contract-relax-stretch cycle.
+This is a relatively modern category of stretching that focuses on the stretch-contract-relax-stretch cycle.
 This method puts you through passive stretches and isometric contractions, allows a break, and ends with another stretch.
-This method has shown to be the most effective among the three types in terms of benefits to flexibility and strength.
+This method has been shown to be the most effective among the three types in terms of benefits to flexibility and strength.

 Getting started with a stretch and warm-up routine

 Once you understand why is stretching important and see how much difference it makes to your daily life, you’ll want to do it every day.
-But to turn it into a habit, you should start off slow, especially if you do not do any exercise.
+But to turn it into a habit, you should start slow, especially if you do not do any exercise.

 Aim for 2-3 times a week so that your body has time to adjust to the new routine.
 If you already have an exercise routine in place, you should set aside a few minutes after each workout to stretch well.